Kwastaken/Calculator/Calculator/readme.md

 4. Numbers have no logic to them, all you needed to do was add it to the number currently there.
 With that in mind I reduced the function you created to handle number input from 13 lines to 1

 It will come with more practice bro :thumbsup:

+_p.s you can go back in and do your rounding thingy_